-I began my working career as a chemical engineer and after nine years decided that a career change was in order.
-It was then that I began my relationship with the financial services industry.
+Nick began working career as a chemical engineer and after nine years decided that a career change was in order.
+It was then that he began a relationship with the financial services industry.
 Some people may not see a connection between engineering and financial services.
 The commonality between the two is problem-solving, and engineers are excellent problem solvers.
-For over 35 years, I grew a successful practice by helping people solve their financial problems.
-As the practice grew, I realized that many of the financial challenges people faced required more extensive planning, which led me to become a Certified Financial Planning practitioner.
+For over 35 years, Nick grew a successful practice by helping people solve their financial problems.
+As the practice grew, he realized that many of the financial challenges people faced required more extensive planning, which led Nick to become a Certified Financial Planning practitioner.

-I’ve always had a passion for helping people.
-Initially in my career, it was guiding my clients to achieve financial success and comfortable retirements.
-Over the years as an advisor, I experienced a number of different coaching programs, including the Oechsli Institute.
-My coach at Oechsli had a big impact on me.
-When I decided to leave production, I felt my knowledge and experience in building relationships and working with people could be beneficial for other advisors.
-I’m thankful to the Oechsli Institute for allowing me to share my skills with others.
+Nick has always had a passion for helping people.
+Initially in his career, it was guiding his clients to achieve financial success and comfortable retirements.
+Over the years as an advisor, Nick experienced a number of different coaching programs, including the Oechsli Institute.
+Nick’s coach at Oechsli had a big impact on him.
+When he decided to leave production, Nick felt his knowledge and experience in building relationships and working with people could be beneficial for other advisors.
+Nick is thankful to the Oechsli Institute for allowing him to share his skills with others.

-My wife and I enjoy hiking, sailing, and engaging in spiritual discussions.
+Nick and his wife enjoy hiking, sailing, and engaging in spiritual discussions.

 “He asks a lot of questions and makes me think.”